Plant breeding: Breeding and the microbiome

 Industrial breeding of plants has unintentionally altered how agricultural cultivars associate with their microbiome.
 In maize, for example, breeding has altered the nitrogen cycling taxa required to the rhizosphere, with more modern lines recruiting less nitrogen fixing taxa and more nitrifiers and denitrifiers.
 Microbiomes of breeding lines showed that hybrid plants share much of their bacterial community with their parents, such as Cucurbita seeds and apple shoot endophytes.
 In addition, the proportional contribution of the microbiome from parents to offspring corresponds to the amount of genetic material contributed by each parent during breeding and domestication.

 Phenotyping and artificial intelligence

 As of 2020 machine learning and especially deep machine learning has recently become more commonly used in phenotyping.
-Computer vision using ML has made great strides and is now being applied to leaf phenotyping and other phenotyping jobs typically performed by human eyes.
-Pound et al. 2017 and Singh et al. 2016 are especially salient examples of early successful application and demonstration of the general usability of the process across multiple target plant species.
-These methods will work even better with large, publicly available open data sets.
+Computer vision using machine learning has made great strides and is now being applied to leaf phenotyping and other phenotyping jobs typically performed by human eyes.
+Pound et al. 2017 and Singh et al. 2016 are prominent examples of early successful application and demonstration of the general usability of the process across multiple target plant species.
+These methods work better when provided with large, publicly available open data sets.